Tiger kidnapping: Countermeasures

 Businesses can take several steps to guard against these such as mandating that two or more people must work in tandem in order to open sensitive areas such as bank vaults and cash boxes.

 In popular culture

 The movies Cash on Demand, Nick of Time, Bandits, Firewall, Intermission and Waist Deep dramatize tiger kidnappings.

 The video game Phoenix Wright: Ace Attorney − Justice for All features a tiger kidnapping as a plot point in its final case.

+The 2002 video game The Getaway plot revolves around the tiger kidnapping of one of the game's protagonists' son.

 A tiger kidnapping is also carried out in Season 4 of Love/Hate.

 The series Happy Valley features a kidnapping that is falsely described as a tiger kidnapping by Sergeant Cawood.

+Vera series 11, episode 3 "Tyger, tyger" revolves around a kidnapping which instigates a smuggling crime through the Port of Tyne.